setsojs/setso/readme.md

 ## License

-Licensed Under The "MIT License"
+Licensed Under The "MIT License".
+More info in the [LICENSE file](LICENSE)